Questions and Answers for Students with Children

 Only those publicly insured women who are actually employed during the maternity period are eligible to receive paid maternity leave.

-Female employees who are not themselves covered by mandatory insurance – for instance those who are publicly insured under a family plan –, are paid their maternity allowance through the German Federal (Social) Insurance Office, or Bundesversicherungsamt.
+Female employees who are not themselves covered by mandatory insurance – for instance those who are publicly insured under a family plan –, are paid their maternity allowance through the Federal Office for Social Security, or Bundesamt für Soziale Sicherung

 Further information on eligibility requirements for paid maternity leave can be found in the Maternity protection guidelines (de) information leaflet published by the Federal Ministry of Familiy Affairs, Senior Citizens, Women and Youth, or BMFSFJ for short.